gholler-sopra/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 **Plugin Configuration**

-`To decrypt 'name' and 'protocol' fields from the input`
+`The configuration to decrypt 'name' and 'protocol' fields from the input is as follows:`
 ```
 {
   "name": "Field Decrypter",